Go to Stripo

 This is one of the most important transformers, which defines the rules for placing modules in your email.

-The great thing is that you can vary the set of modules depending on any of parameters you received from the data source.
+The great thing is that you can vary the set of modules depending on any of the parameters you received from the data source.
 This helps to create complicated rules.

 It is divided into 3 sections:

-• Start section — here you can define which modules should be placed at the very beginning of the auto-generated area.
+• Start section — here, you can define which modules should be placed at the very beginning of the auto-generated area;

-• Repeatable section — here you can set a rule of what modules should be used for each loop (circle).
-This is very helpful in case you want to alternate different modules or use some specific modules on every X circle.
+• Repeatable section — here, you can set a rule of what modules should be used for each loop (circle).
+This is very helpful in case you want to alternate different modules or use some specific modules on every X circle;

 As in practice, the chosen order of modules probably will be the same for some of your other emails; we have an option to operate with the SRT rules via REST methods (like save/reuse and delete them).
-So, after you configured and saved your SRT rules, it is possible to reuse them again — simply call them by name and set a few config params needed for applying in your particular email template.
+So, after you configured and saved your SRT rules, it is possible to reuse them again — call them by name and set a few config parameters needed for applying in your particular email template.

 However, let's go in order of creation.